FRC5892/scouting_app/README.md

 # Scouting App (tentative title)

-This is FRC team 5892's _extremely work-in-progress_ scouting app.
-The intent is to create an application that will help scouts organize their data in a manner optimized for the scarce WiFi present at competitions.
+This is FRC team 5892's scouting app.
+The application is designed to help scouts organize, collate, and summarize their data in the Internet-starved environment of competition.

-The application will provide scouts with a set of forms to fill out (pit interviews, matches, etc.), and allow them to be manually synced to a cloud database.
+The application provides scouts with a set of two forms: one for pit interviews and one for matches.
+Form data is manually pushed and pulled to and from Google Firebase, presumably when your scouting team convenes and a few people turn on their phones' hotspots.

-We also would like for other teams to be able to use our app themselves.

-Hopefully, we will be able to release both Android and iOS versions.

-### The app won't work when I build it!
-Unfortunately, this is intentional.
-Because we use Google Firebase, the app is expecting some Firebase config files in specific locations, and we aren't checking them into Git.

-If you would like to contribute (team members included), follow the instructions at [this link](https://codelabs.developers.google.com/codelabs/flutter-firebase/index.html#4) to make your own config files for your own database.
-Make sure your development database has Cloud Firestore enabled.

-(Actually I don't know the exact degree to which the app will fail to work.
-Regardless, Firebase is pretty important to it.)
+We have not yet released the app on the App Store or Play Store, but it is open source.
+Feel free to build and customize it yourself.
+Instructions for compiling the app are below.

+The app is cross-compatible between Android and iOS.
+In order to compile for iOS, you will need a Mac.

+### Instructions to Compile
+1. Install Flutter on the computer.
+Instructions for Windows, Mac, and Linux are at <https://flutter.io/setup/>.
+2. Clone this repository.
+3. Follow the instructions at [this link](https://codelabs.developers.google.com/codelabs/flutter-firebase/index.html#4) to create a database and add configuration files for whichever platform(s) you need to support.
+Disregard the "Integrate the FlutterFire package" section and anything below.

+#### Building for iOS
+~~Please note that I know very little about iOS development.
+Don't hesitate to suggest improvements to this.~~

+For each device that you need to install the app on:
+- plug it into your Mac
+- complete the necessary setup in Xcode
+- run `flutter run --release` in the repository root

+#### Building for Android
+- run `flutter build apk` in the repository root
+- find the output file at `build/app/outputs/apk/release/app-release.apk`
+- send the file to all of the Android users (email/Google Drive are good for this)
+- have them install it